 1685, Aug.
 31. Printing press of William Nuthead (1654-1695) used at St. Mary's City by this date.

-1695.
-State House at St. Mary's City used for County Courthouse.
+1695, May 20.
+Act directed former State House at St. Mary's City to be used for County Courthouse and Church.

 1710, Oct.
-First Courthouse built at Sheperd's Old Fields, Seymour Town.
+First log Courthouse opened at Seymour Town.

 1735, Nov.
 8. George Plater (1735-1792), Governor of Maryland, born at Sotterley.